syncfusion-content/java-file-format-docs/java-file-formats/word-library/mail-merge/mail-merge-options.md

 ## Remove empty merge fields

-Essential DocIO removes or keeps the unmerged merge fields in the output document based on the `ClearFields` property on each mail merge execution.
+Essential<sup style="font-size:70%">&reg;</sup> DocIO removes or keeps the unmerged merge fields in the output document based on the `ClearFields` property on each mail merge execution.

 When a merge field is considered as unmerged during mail merge process?